Last updated 14th April 2022

 And indeed, if we take a look at their channel, and use the ‘Sort by: Most popular’ function on YouTube…

 …we see hundreds of millions of views for many of their top uploads, suggesting massive investment in paid ad campaigns…

-…and what particularly caught our eye was that their two most viewed videos have racked up over a billion views.
+…and what particularly caught our eye was that their two most viewed videos have racked up well over a billion views between them.
 ONE BILLION!

 What does this tell us?
 Frankly, it tells us…